bennidi/kermit/README.md

         }
       ]
     Filtering:
+      # Anything matching the whitelist will be visited
       allow : [
         /.*en.wikipedia\.org.*/
       ]
-# Anything matching the whitelist will be visited
+      # All blacklisted entries would be excluded
-      deny : [
+      deny : []
-      ]

 Kermit.execute "http://en.wikipedia.org/wiki/Web_scraping"